TBMSP/Simple-JWT/README.md

 # Simple-JWT
-A simple script to generate and validate JWT tokens.
+A simple and portable script to generate and validate JWT tokens.

 How to use:
 ```php